KingULTRA1/UltraLock/ultralock/README.md

 ## How it works (copy → paste → verify)

 1. COPY: On copy, detect a valid address, canonicalize it, compute SHA-256, truncate to first 16 chars, and write both `text/plain` and `application/x-ultralock+json` payloads to the clipboard.
 Visual indicator shows lock.
+2. COPY: On copy, UltraLock now checks for existing clipboard metadata before writing new metadata.
+If an existing clipboard fingerprint or chain does not match the current selection, UltraLock will immediately block the copy and display a critical alert:

+"⚠️ Attention: The address you copied does not match the original verified address.
+UltraLock enabled.
+This transaction is NOT secure.
+Recommendation: Clear your browser or use another device for this transaction."

-2. PASTE: On paste, the extension intercepts the event, reads plain text and metadata, recomputes fingerprint, and allows or blocks the operation deterministically (fail-closed on mismatch or missing metadata).
+3. PASTE: On paste, the extension intercepts the event, reads plain text and metadata, recomputes fingerprint, and allows or blocks the operation deterministically (fail-closed on mismatch or missing metadata).
+On mismatch the paste is blocked and a critical alert is shown requiring user attention.
-3. POST-PASTE: The extension monitors DOM mutations for pasted fields; if the address is changed or mutates, the input is disabled and the UI blocked immediately.
+4. POST-PASTE: The extension monitors DOM mutations for pasted fields; if the address is changed or mutates, the input is disabled and the UI blocked immediately.

 ## Why fail-closed matters